Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank 1"
 	{
 		// The Super Tank nullifies all of the survivors' damage.
-		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor does not do any damage.
+		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor does not do any damage.
 		// - "Nullify Range"
 		// - "Nullify Range Chance"
-		// "Nullify Hit" - When a survivor is hit by a Tank's claw or rock, the survivor does not do any damage.
+		// "Nullify Hit" - When a survivor is hit by the Super Tank's claw or rock, the survivor does not do any damage.
 		// - "Nullify Chance"
 		// - "Nullify Hit Mode"
 		// Requires "st_nullify.smx" to be installed.